 Once you’re pregnant, everything changes.
 And while obvious dietary and lifestyle variations are in order for mothers-to-be, they also carry advantages for spouses and partners.
-Face it—you’re in this together, so why not eat and drink like it?
+You’re in this together, so why not eat and drink like it?
 Healthy eating during pregnancy can benefit you both.

 And that doesn’t mean, “We’re both eating for two!”
 In a survey of 5,000 males, the average man gained 14 pounds during his wife’s pregnancy.
 But that doesn’t have to be the case in your relationship.
 You both know that eating more fruits and vegetables, fiber-rich foods, lean meats and healthy fats will do your bodies good—no matter who’s carrying the baby.